philipwalton/solved-by-flexbox/demos/holy-grail.md

 }
 ```

-<p>Styling three equal-height columns with a fluid center and fixed-width sidebars is just as easy:</p>
+Styling three equal-height columns with a fluid center and fixed-width sidebars is just as easy:

 ```css
 .HolyGrail-content {